-Whether with IOSH, City & Guilds or with The CPD Certification Service (who we are a Member of) the Expert will be accredited with one of the UK's leading Accreditation Experts.
+Whether with IOSH, City & Guilds et cetera, the Expert will be accredited with one of the UK's leading Accreditation Experts.

 3).
 Who are their Training & Consultancy Team?

 Right, I will be blunt with this one.
 What are you trying to prevent with your Expertly run Manual Handling Risk Management programme?
 I hear you say ...